What is Bitcoin?

 Bitcoin is a decentralized digital currency, also known as a cryptocurrency, that enables direct, peer-to-peer transactions without the need for intermediaries like banks or financial institutions.

-The white-paper was an evolutionary piece in that it tied together a number of concepts and previous attempts to create anonymous and decentralized digital currency .
-However, many of the previous attempts were unsuccessful to because they could not solve the problem of preventing double spending in a completely trustless or permissionless environment.
+The white-paper was an evolutionary piece of work, in that it tied together a number of concepts and previous attempts to create anonymous and decentralized digital currency .
+Many of the previous attempts were unsuccessful because they could not solve the problem of preventing double spending in a completely trustless or permissionless environment.
 Bitcoin provided a solution to this problem by introducing the Bitcoin Blockchain.

 Bitcoin also provided a solution to the SMR Problem introduced in 1978 by Leslie Lamport and formalized in 1980 by Fred Schneider.
 The State Machine Replication (SMR) problem is concerned with ensuring that a distributed system remains consistent and fault-tolerant despite failures and network issues.